kethort/io-over-tcp-modbus-arduino-mach4/README.md

 This sketch requires the use of a W5100 or W5500 ethernet adapter.

-Allows control of 32 inputs and 32 outputs using the Mach4 modbus plugin.
+The program allows control of 32 inputs and 32 outputs using the Mach4 modbus plugin.

-Accesses the Arduino pins directly using port manipulation for faster signaling.
+The sketch accesses the Arduino pins directly using port manipulation for faster signaling.

 The TestModbus.m4prof file is a Mach4 profile which includes the configuration and signal map for using the IO with the Modbus plugin.